Implement Scaled Agile Framework® to support epics, release trains, and multiple backlogs

 Repeat this process at each backlog level until you've created the hierarchy you want.

 What about features already in progress?
 They definitely won't appear on the Portfolio team's backlog.
 They are the responsibility of the program teams, so they appear on that team's backlog.
 (This is actually a function of the area path set for the work item; a work item will only appear on a team's backlog if you assign it to the area path you created for that team.)
 You can map them from there.

 Since an important aspect of SAFe is to map work to business or architecture goals, you'll want to make sure to set the Value Area=Architectural for any feature mapped to an architecture epic.
 (Because the default choice is Business, you don't have to change the field for any item that supports a business epic.)
 You can also add tags to track the investment.

 The same principles apply to user stories in progress.
 You can map them to features, change the requirement type to Architecture for work that you do to support architectural epics, and add tags for tracking themes.

-There's no customization required to implement SAFe when working in VSTS or an on-premises TFS 2015 deployment.
-However, if you're working with TFS 2013, see the Upgrade/Publish TFS 2013 Process Templates with PowerShell: blog post by Gordon Beeming.
+If you're working with TFS 2013, see the Upgrade/Publish TFS 2013 Process Templates with PowerShell: blog post by Gordon Beeming.
 This post provides a PowerShell script which you can use to apply the customizations documented in the TFS 2013 version of this article.